 Buy now, pay later

 Buy now, pay later (BNPL) has gained popularity as an alternative credit option, which allows shoppers to split their purchase price into several small, interest-free installments.
-This way, consumers can enjoy all the benefits of online shopping without having to commit to the full payment amount up front.

 This type of short-term financing is particularly appealing to younger generations, who are more willing than others to try alternative payment options.
 The adoption rate of BNLP services among Gen-Z is 47.3%, while among Millennials it is 40.6%.
 There are several reasons for such a high user penetration rate:

-• Financial flexibility.
+- Financial flexibility.
 BNPL solutions provide more adaptable payment options, which is especially beneficial for consumers with limited cash flow.

-• Accessible financing.
+- Accessible financing.
 Unlike traditional credit or debit cards, these services have fewer requirements, making them more accessible to younger generations.

-• Budget management.
+- Budget management.
 42% of BNPL users reported using these services to purchase items that would otherwise be outside their credit limit.

-It’s not just the consumers who benefit from this technology.
-Businesses can use BNPL services to boost sales and conversion rates, tap into new customer segments, and achieve growth in average order value.
-Moreover, BNPL offers retail brands financial protection by transferring customer repayment risk to financial institutions, who absorb fraud costs while merchants receive total transaction amounts upfront.
-By providing flexible payment options, businesses can streamline customer experiences through soft credit checks and simple repayment terms, reducing purchasing barriers and encouraging larger transactions.
+Businesses use BNPL services to boost sales and conversion rates, tap into new customer segments, and achieve growth in average order value.
+Moreover, BNPL offers retail brands financial protection by transferring repayment risk to financial institutions, which absorb fraud costs while merchants receive the full transaction amount upfront.

 Embedded payments